Seattle-area carpenters union under trusteeship amid investigation into mismanagement, ‘voter fraud’

 In 2013, the UBC imposed a trusteeship on the Southwest Regional Council of Carpenters, which represents carpenters in California, Nevada and several other states, to correct alleged financial malpractice.
 About three years later, the regional council conducted a new officer election and the UBC lifted the trusteeship.

-In 2019, the UBC imposed a trusteeship over a New York local, which it lifted early this year after new elections of union officers.
+In 2019, the UBC placed a New York local in a trusteeship, which the UBC lifted early this year after new elections of union officers.

 Other large unions have imposed trusteeships, too.
-In 2009, the Service Employees International Union imposed trusteeship on a California local after disputes over union funds and the proposed transfer of thousands of members to a different local.
+In 2009, the Service Employees International Union placed a California local into trusteeship after disputes over union funds and the proposed transfer of thousands of members to a different local.
 That same year, the American Federation of State, County and Municipal Employees imposed a trusteeship over a New York City local amid allegations that union leadership misspent member dues.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.